githubEdit

 Examples of RWAs that are being tokenized are fiat currencies, equities, government bonds, and real estate.
 The primary example is the tokenization of USD using stablecoins like USDT and USDC.

-For instance, according to 21.co, there are 3 key main benefits of tokenizing real estate on-chain:
+For instance, there are 3 key main benefits of tokenizing real estate on-chain:

 1. Allowing real estate to be purchased by investors from all across the globe